freerange/site/soups/weeknotes/week-297.snip.markdown

 ## Alumni

-On Wednesday, we spent an enjoyable day hanging out with inimitable [Jason Cale][].
+On Wednesday, we spent an enjoyable day hanging out with the inimitable [Jason Cale][].
 It was really interesting to hear about his involvement in the [Lost My Name][] personalised book project and what he's been up to more recently at [Art.com Labs][] - some really impressive stuff!

 That evening we managed to meet up with a few other friends including [James Adam][], newly arrived back from Austin, Texas.
 It was great to catch up over a beer or two and we look forward to hearing more about his [exciting][] plans.